 Those eligible for free parking can make use of any of the council’s car parks, except Workington’s multi-storey car park.

 Anyone with queries should contact the council’s parking services team on email@example.com.

 When using short stay car parks users should clearly show their time of arrival, such as with a parking disc, as well as their essential worker permit.
 The short stay car parks are: Ladies Walk and Udale Street at Workington; Tithebarn Street, Booths at Keswick; Bell Close at Keswick; Fairfield, Sainsbury’s at Cockermouth.
 This is not required in the long-stay car parks.

 The council has also put in measures to reduce the risk of infection to its staff as well as the users of its car parks.
 This includes revised signage reminding people to:

 - keep more than 2m apart from anyone not from their household

 - keep hands clean

-Payment machines will only accept card payments, and the council is encouraging people to use the MiPermit app to pay for parking where this is available as this means there is no need to visit a pay and display machine.
+Payment machines now accept cash and card payments.
+However, we are encouraging you to use the MiPermit app to pay for parking where this is available as this means there is no need to visit a pay and display machine.

 The app can be downloaded from mobile app stores and includes features such as reminders when their parking is due to expire, as well as the ability to top-up their parking time online without returning to their vehicle.
 The app automatically updates the system used by the enforcement team, meaning no penalty charge will be issued.